High Jump 47 Aftershave/Cologne - Classic Masculine Scent, Light Menthol

 It's origins are in the Amazon, Brazil, The resins that escape the Breu Branco Tree...or what I like to call "The Barbershop Tree".
 The natural, deep aromatics of Breu Branco scream classic man.
 Not indigenous in the least, but 30's, 40's even 50's classic civilized man.
 So much so it needed little tweaking in my lab.

 "Breu-Branco" or white Breu, is a resin (or sap) from an Amazon tree, in the US it is virtually unknown but in Brazil it is used by perfume companies and as an essential oil.
-The resin itself has been used by the forest population for centuries for it's medicinal properties.
-Churches and tribes used to burn it for it's aromatic scent with calming and concentring properties.
+The resin itself has been used by the forest population for centuries for it's many beneficial properties.
+Churches and tribes use to burn it for it's aromatic scent with calming and concentring properties.

 There is a top note of Amber to enhance the already naturally occurring Talc-like scent and a twist of Bitter Orange & Bergamot for color.
 Lastly, I treated the blend with a thimble full of animalic musk to heighten the primal, natural musk already present in the resin, to give shape and to anchor it.